 - Every pilot starts with a cloaking ability.
 Use it frequently because the recharge time isn't that bad.
 Need to get away from a lumbering Titan?
 Cloak yourself and duck around a corner!

 - Don't forget the NPCs!
 Each match is augmented with a number of NPC AI players, but you'll need to worry about them just as much as you worry about the real players.
-At the very least, they're something for you to kill.
+At the very least, they're something for you to kill and gain points.

 - As the video says, your Titan isn't just a big mech for you to ride in.
 When you activate your Titanfall, it's also a very big, one-shot weapon that can be aimed.
 Use your Titanfall to inflict maximum damage and throw the enemy off their game!